donthub/salty-sidekick/README.md

 # Description

-Collects and displays SaltyBet match information, with optional automatic betting.
+Collects and displays SB match information, with optional automatic betting.

 # Disclaimer

-Using this application - automatic betting specially - may be against SaltyBet's Terms of Service.
+Using this application - automatic betting specially - may be against SB's Terms of Service.
 Use at your own risk.

 # Pre-requisites